PERU LUXURY TOURS

 Peruvian Amazon

 For nature lovers, Blue Parallel offers two ways to explore the lush Peruvian Amazon: on the water by luxury cruise or on land from an elegant eco-lodge.
 The colors and sounds of the Amazonian flora and fauna will dazzle visitors at both sunrise and sunset.
-Onboard the river cruise, a gourmet chef will be on hand to bring the mouth-watering delicacies of Peru to life.
-For guests who prefer a land-based luxury tour, the Inkaterra Reserva Amazonica property allows for a more active exploration of the jungle via hikes on the jungle floor or from above on their Canopy Walkway for a privileged view of the rainforest.
+On board the river cruise, a gourmet chef will be on hand to bring the mouth-watering delicacies of Peru to life.
+For guests who prefer a land-based luxury Peru tour, the Inkaterra Reserva Amazonica property allows for a more active exploration of the jungle via hikes on the jungle floor or from above on their Canopy Walkway for a privileged view of the rainforest.

 Lake Titicaca